akc/sloane/README.md

     sloane -n3 "(2+2)-free posets"

-To view the full entries of these 3 results in a browser (e.g., firefox) one can use the url option:
+To view the full entries of these 3 results in a browser (e.g., Firefox) one can use the url option:

     firefox `sloane --url -n3 "(2+2)-free posets"`

-In the final example we use sloane to use the local cache to filter out sequences from the standard input that are in the OEIS:
+In the final example the local cache is used to filter out sequences from the standard input that are in the OEIS:

     sloane <<END
     1,2,3,6,11,23,47,106,235           # Comma separated integers